Mohan Joshi

-Mohan Joshi is an Indian film, television and theater actor.
+Mohan Joshi is an Indian film, television and theatre actor.
 He has worked in Hindi, Marathi and Bhojpuri films.

 Career

 Joshi started his career as a theatre artist in Pune.
 He was noticed in the play Kuryat Sada Tingalam.
 Along with Anand Abhyankar and Suhasini Deshpande, the show was performed more than 1000 times.

 Joshi later on got various roles in Hindi and Marathi films.
 His 1993 comedy film Savat Mazi Ladki directed by Smita Talwalkar was quite successful.
 Joshi played the lead role of a doctor husband of actress Neena Kulkarni and who is engaged in an extra-marital affair with his junior doctor played by Varsha Usgaonkar.
 For his work in Tu Tithe Mee (1998), Joshi's work was appreciated.
 Produced by Smita Talwalkar and directed by Sanjay Surkar, the film was adjudged as the Best Feature Film in Marathi at the 46th National Film Awards.
 In their official citation, the jury noted Joshi's and his co-star Suhas Joshi's works by quoting "Beautiful performance by Mohan Joshi and Suhas Joshi are the highlights of the film."
-He won his only National Film Awards till now for 1999 Marathi film Gharabaher as a Special Mention (Feature Film) "for his wonderfully controlled performance of a corrupt politician". at 47th National Film Awards.
+He won his only National Film Awards till now for the 1999 Marathi film Gharabaher as a Special Mention (Feature Film) "for his wonderfully controlled performance of a corrupt politician" at the 47th National Film Awards.
 In 2009, he played the lead role of Gadge Maharaj, a social reformer and saint from Maharashtra, in the film Debu.

 Joshi also played various character and side roles in Hindi films and is known for his portrayal of negative roles.
 For the role of Tirpat Singh in the Hindi film Mrityudand (1997), Joshi received the Screen Award for Best Villain.
 His villainous role of Sadhu Yadav in the 2003 Hindi film Gangaajal directed by Prakash Jha was appreciated.
 This socio-political film was based on the Bhagalpur blindings that happened in 1980.
 He has also worked in Bhojpuri films.

 Joshi stepped in the Hindi television industry through the show Jamuniya in 2010 that aired on Imagine TV.